UniversalRobots/Universal_Robots_Client_Library/README.md

 the RTDE interface.
 Therefore, there is also no `PrimaryClient` for directly accessing the primary interface.
 This may change in future, though.

+The `comm::URStream` class can be used to open a connection to the primary / secondary interface and send data to it.
+The [producer/consumer](#producer--consumer-architecture) pipeline structure can also be used together with the primary / secondary interface.
+However, package parsing isn't implemented for most packages currently.
+See the `UrDriver::checkCalibration()` method for an example.

 ## A word on Real-Time scheduling
 As mentioned above, for a clean operation it is quite critical that arriving RTDE messages are read before the next message arrives.
 Due to this, both, the RTDE receive thread and the thread calling